Licences for aerial spraying of agricultural chemicals

 - Use must be in accordance with the holder’s CASA operations manual.

-- Despite section 2 above, a pilot operating under this licence may undertake aerial spraying with up to five RPA simultaneously if approved by CASA to do so.
+- Despite point 2 above, a pilot operating under this licence may undertake aerial spraying with up to 5 RPA simultaneously if approved by CASA to do so.

 - Chemical products must not be applied before sunrise or after sunset.